What can male discharge from an STI look like?

 What STIs cause discharge from the penis?

 Penile discharge caused by STIs tends to be caused by bacterial infections that infect the urinary tract.
-These bacteria hunker down in your urethra, bladder, and the rest of the urinary tract.
+These bacteria hunker down mostly in your urethra, but occasionally they will move up into the prostate or even the testes.
 The immune response to these infections usually causes inflammation, pus, and plasma to secrete from the tip of your penis.

 Here is a list of STIs and what the discharge from the penis may look like.